|Spring 2016||November 1 (Priority Deadline)||Rolling (starting November 1)||Rolling|

 Because some countries have limits on the amount of money that may be sent to the United States, it is important to inquire about the regulations of your country concerning the transfer of such funds.
 Our Center for International Students and Scholars also can assist you in preparing your documentation for visa issuance.

-- Passport photocopy.
-You must submit a photocopy of the name page on your current passport.
-In addition, if you are now studying in the United States, please submit a copy of your 1-20 form pages 1 and 3 and student visa as well.
+8. Passport photocopy.
+If you are admitted to Bentley and elect to enroll, you must submit a copy of your passport page with biographical information.If you are studying in the United States, please submit a copy of your I-20 form pages 1 and 3 and student visa as well.
+We recommend scanning this information and then emailing it to firstname.lastname@example.org.

 Once you have submitted your application, we’ll send you a MyBentley ID number, which you can use to check the status of your application.